 What is Microsoft Support and Recovery Assistant?

-Microsoft Support and Recovery Assistant is a diagnostic and troubleshooting tool, allowing you to perform various tests to find out issues regarding Microsoft 365, Outlook, etc. It is possible to run the app as well as use it as a command-line tool.
+Microsoft Support and Recovery Assistant is a diagnostic and troubleshooting tool that lets you run tests to identify issues with Microsoft 365, Outlook, and other services.
+It is possible to run the app as a command-line tool.

 Why does Microsoft Support and Recovery Assistant take so long?

-At times, there could be multiple problems that Microsoft Support and Recovery Assistant needs to fix in order to provide you a better user experience.
-While fixing more than one problem, SaRA could take more than usual time on your computer.
+At times, Microsoft Support and Recovery Assistant may need to resolve multiple issues to improve your user experience.
+While fixing multiple problems, SaRA may take longer than usual to run on your computer.

 How does SaRA tool work?

-Microsoft Support and Recovery Assistant or SaRA runs a scan on your computer to identify the error related to Outlook, Microsoft 365 apps, etc. If it finds anything significant, it takes numerous troubleshooting actions to get rid of the problem.
-At times, you might have to open SaRA with administrator privilege to perform the task it is supposed to do.
+Microsoft Support and Recovery Assistant, or SaRA, runs a scan on your computer to identify the error related to Outlook, Microsoft 365 apps, etc. If it detects anything significant, it takes numerous troubleshooting steps to resolve the issue.
+At times, you might need to open SaRA with administrator privileges to perform the task it is intended to perform.

 How do I run Microsoft Support and Recovery Assistant?

-There are two methods to run Microsoft Support and Recovery Assistant on Windows 10 or Windows 11 computer – use the GUI mode or command-line tool.
-To learn more about the GUI mode of Microsoft Support and Recovery Assistant, you can follow this tutorial.
+There are two methods to run Microsoft Support and Recovery Assistant on a Windows 11 or Windows 10 computer – use the GUI mode or the command-line tool.
+To learn more about the GUI mode of Microsoft SARA, you can follow this tutorial.
 To learn more about the command-line method, this article is for you.